 If you have not already done so, feed your dog a high-quality natural diet, and supplement it with EFAs (e.g. fish oil such as salmon oil).
 Usually you will notice a dramatic change in your dog's skin condition and the bad smell will disappear as well.

 Other medical problems that can cause a dog to be smelly include yeast infections, diabetes, kidney failure, and cancers.

 Of course, there is always the possibility that the odor comes from the "outside".
 For example, your dog might have been sprayed by a skunk, or she might have rolled in something smelly.

 When it comes to dog odor, don't just think that it is normal and that all dogs have some sort of "doggie smell".
 Healthy dogs do not smell bad.
-If you notice a strange or unusual odor coming especially from the inside of your dog, take her to a vet for a check-up.
+If you cannot identify the cause that may make your dog smell bad, take her to a vet for a check-up.